Recovering Damages for Internal Trauma in Ada, OK

 Move Quickly

-Medical evaluation and documentation builds the case foundation.
+Prompt medical attention matters significantly.
 Continued documentation of evolving symptoms builds the damages case.

 Filing deadlines continues running.